goadesign/goa.design/content/design/vendoring.md

 181 vendor/vendor.json
 ```

-This gives you assurance that the code generation libraries and
+This gives you control over when to change the code generation
-templates will only change, for a given project, when you decide to
-explicitly do so, using your vendoring tool.
+packages using your vendoring tool of choice.

 Any future runs will deterministically generate the same code, on
 anyone's machine, unless you explicitly upgrade `goa`.